 Funding for postgraduate researchers

-There are a wide range of funding sources available to help support you while you're undertaking a postgraduate degree at Leeds.
+There are a wide range of funding sources available to help support you while you're undertaking a postgraduate research degree at Leeds.

 Postgraduate Doctoral Loan

 You can search the funding section of our research opportunities directory for information about scholarships from across our schools and subject areas.
-These are available to UK/ EU and international research degree students.

 Trusts, charities and foundations